 To ensure that our stimulus set is well suited for comparing object recognition across different levels of visual abstraction, we aimed to quantitatively validate that objects are perceived similarly by human subjects at a conceptual level despite differences at the visual level.
-As a proxy for low-level visual features, we first extracted features from pooling layer 2 of the deep convolutional neural network VGG16 (Simonyan and Zisserman, 2015) for all of the object images, in line with previous work (Bankson et al., 2018; Greene and Hansen, 2020; Xie et al., 2020; Reddy et al., 2021).
+As a proxy for low-level visual features, we first extracted features from pooling layer 2 of the deep convolutional neural network VGG16 (Simonyan & Zisserman, 2015) for all of the object images, in line with previous work (Bankson et al., 2018; Greene & Hansen, 2020; Reddy et al., 2021; Xie et al., 2020).
 We then computed RDMs based on the extracted features separately for the different types of depiction and correlated the lower triangular parts of the RDMs between types of depiction.
-As expected, photographs and drawings showed the highest RDM correlation (r = 0.79) while the correlation for photographs and sketches (r = 0.41) as well as the correlation between drawings and sketches (r = 0.45) were lower.
-Next, to confirm that human subjects perceive the object images in the different types of depiction similarly at a conceptual level, we used previously acquired data (Singer et al., 2022) where workers on Amazon Mechanical Turk indicated which of three object images they thought was the odd-one-out (Hebart et al., 2020).
+As expected, photos and drawings showed the highest RDM correlation (r=0.79) while the correlation for photos and sketches (r=0.41) as well as the correlation between drawings and sketches (r=0.45) were lower.
+Next, to confirm that human subjects perceive the object images in the different types of depiction similarly at a conceptual level, we used previously acquired data (Singer et al., 2022) where workers on Amazon Mechanical Turk indicated which of three object images they thought was the odd-one out (Hebart et al., 2020).
 These triplet judgments were used to construct perceptual similarity matrices for each type of depiction separately, which we subsequently correlated to each other to estimate their representational similarity.
-As expected, human subjects perceived all types of depictions highly similarly (all pairwise correlations $r\!=\!0.97$ ).
-In sum, these analyses quantitatively confirm that, while there is a gradual difference in low-level visual features across the three types of depiction reflecting the degree of visual abstraction, there is also a correspondence in how human participants perceive these images at a conceptual level.
+As expected, human subjects perceived all types of depictions highly similarly (all pairwise correlations r=0.97).
+In sum, these analyses quantitatively confirm that while there is a gradual difference in low-level visual features across the three types of depiction reflecting the degree of visual abstraction, there is also a correspondence in how human participants perceive these images at a conceptual level.

-Object category information can be decoded and generalizes across types of depiction in early and high-level visual cortex Based on previous findings (Haxby et al., 2001; Spiridon and Kanwisher, 2002; Walther et al., 2011), we hypothesized that information about the category of a presented object is represented in early and high-level visual cortex for natural images as well as for line drawings and that this information generalizes across levels of visual abstraction.
-To test this hypothesis, we trained and tested SVM classifiers on the fMRI data to decode the category of a presented object for each ROI and for every type of depiction separately.
+5.2.
+Object category information can be decoded and generalizes across types of depiction in early and high-level visual cortex

+Based on previous findings (Haxby et al., 2001; Spiridon & Kanwisher, 2002; Walther et al., 2011), we hypothesized that information about the category of a presented object is represented in early and high-level visual cortex for natural images as well as for line drawings and that this information generalizes across levels of visual abstraction.
+To test this hypothesis, we trained and tested SVM classifiers on the fMRI data to decode the category of a presented object for two different ROIs and for every type of depiction separately.
 We focused on EVC and LOC as proxies for early and high-level visual processing, respectively.
-In addition, we explored the region pIPS in the dorsal stream since a growing body of evidence supports an important role of regions in the dorsal visual pathway for object recognition (for review, see Freud et al., 2016; Ayzenberg and Behrmann, 2022) and has shown a selectivity for object format in these regions (Snow et al., 2011; Freud et al., 2018).

-The category decoding results for EVC, LOC, and pIPS are shown in Figure 2b.
-Category information could be decoded with accuracies significantly above chance from the voxel activity patterns from EVC, LOC, as well as pIPS for all types of depiction (p < 0.001, sign-permutation test).
-When directly comparing decoding accuracies between types of depiction within an ROI, we found that there were no significant differences between any of the types of depiction in EVC (all p > 0.205, sign-permutation test, FDR-corrected), LOC (all p > 0.083, signpermutation test, FDR-corrected), or pIPS (all p > 0.364, signpermutation test, FDR-corrected).
-Finally, decoding accuracies for all types of depiction were higher in EVC than in both LOC and pIPS (all p < 0.001, sign-permutation test, FDR-corrected) and higher in LOC than in pIPS (all p < 0.001, sign-permutation test, FDR-corrected), which is expected given the strong visual differences between object categories in a given type of depiction.
-To control that these differences in decoding accuracies between ROIs are not simply driven by a larger number of voxels for any of the ROIs, we conducted the same decoding analysis after equating the number of voxels included in all ROI masks by randomly subsampling the bigger ROI masks.
-This control analysis led to comparable results, demonstrating that the differences between ROIs are not driven by a larger ROI size of any of the ROIs.
+The category decoding results for EVC and LOC are shown in Fig. 2b.
+Category information could be decoded with accuracies significantly above chance from the voxel activity patterns from both EVC and LOC for all types of depiction (p<0.001, signpermutation test).
+When directly comparing decoding accuracies between types of depiction within an ROI, we found that there were no significant differences between any of the types of depiction in EVC (all p>0.205, sign-permutation test, FDR-corrected) nor in LOC (all p>0.083, sign-permutation test, FDR-corrected).
+Finally, decoding accuracies for all types of depiction were higher in EVC than in LOC (all p<0.001, sign-permutation test, FDR-corrected), which is expected given the strong visual differences between object categories in a given type of depiction.
 In sum, this suggests that information about the category of a presented object is represented in early and high-level visual brain regions for all levels of visual abstraction.